kriserickson/kriserickson.github.com/_posts/2016-09-03-should-i-use-cordovaphonegap-or-go-native.md

 2 points to Cordova for every developer who is an experienced web developer on your team, add 5 points to Cordova for experienced Cordova developer and add 5 points to Native for experienced iOS or Android developer and subtract 5 points from Native if you are missing a developer for that platform (i.e. if you have an experienced iOS developer, but no experienced Android developer and you are shipping to both platforms then add 0 points since it is a wash).
+Feel free to adjust the number of points awarded to each side based on the level of experience on the various platforms.

 #### Speed to Delivery